WANdisco/wandisco-documentation-ldm/docs/connect-metastores.md

 ### Add source agent

-LiveData Migrator will attempt to auto-discover and create a Hive agent for your source environment.
-Select your LiveData Migrator instance from the Storage panel and check whether an existing Hive agent is listed.
+LiveData Migrator will attempt to auto-discover and create an agent for your source environment.
+Select your LiveData Migrator instance from the Storage panel and check whether an existing agent is listed.

-If Kerberos is enabled on your cluster and HDFS is configured as your source storage, select to configure the existing Hive agent and provide the Kerberos credentials.
+If Kerberos is enabled on your cluster and HDFS is configured as your source storage, select to configure the existing agent and provide the Kerberos credentials.

-Alternatively, add a new Hive agent.
+Alternatively, add a new agent.
 The source agent can be any of the following distributions:

 * [Apache Hive](./command-reference.md#hive-agent-add-hive)
 * [AWS Glue Data Catalog](./command-reference.md#hive-agent-add-glue)